k-k-s/Behaviour_Cloning/README.md

 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.
 * Summarize the results with a written report

+Look at report for details regarding each step.

 Improvements Suggested
 ---
 1) Use nonlinear activation between fully connected layers of the Nvidia End-to-End architecture.
 2) Use side cameras, brightness augmentation, shadow augmentation, and horizontal and vertical shifts. https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9 https://devblogs.nvidia.com/deep-learning-self-driving-cars/

 ### Dependencies